joyent/conch-api/docs/modules/Conch::Controller::Organization.md

 If the user is a system admin, retrieve a list of all active organizations in the database;
 otherwise, limits the list to those organizations of which the user is a member.

+Note: the only workspaces and roles listed are those reachable via the organization, even if the user might have direct access to the workspace at a greater role.
+For comprehensive information about what workspaces the user can access, and at what role, please use `GET /workspace` or `GET /user/me`.

 Response uses the Organizations json schema.

 ## create